Overview

 Eligibility requirements:

-- Approval from Undergraduate Major Advisers in each department
+- Approval from L&S Undergraduate Major Advisers in each department.

-- Applications for double majors and simultaneous degrees must be submitted by the appropriate deadlines.
+- Petitions for double majors must be submitted by the appropriate deadlines.

 - If you have questions or concerns about your proposed program plan and/or completing all degree requirements within the unit ceiling, meet with an L&S College Adviser to review your petition.